 Sonoma County, California is on the radar of every oenophile, but let’s be honest, sometimes it’s great to experience the region without so much of a focus on wine.
-I recently spent a few days in the charming town of Healdsburg and discovered there are some great activities that don’t necessarily involve day drinking.
+I love everything California and spent a few days in downtown Healdsburg and discovered there are some great activities that don’t necessarily involve day drinking.

 Walking and Biking Tours in Healdsburg, CA

 Wine Country Walking Tours leads guided walks throughout downtown Healdsburg that will take you on a foodie adventure, with or without the wine.
 There are a number of food-oriented walks that will show you why this town is a culinary hotspot, including a visit to a craft cocktail bar.
 On the TasteMakers Tour, guests can hear from chefs, culinary artisans, and fine artists who are using their inspiration and talents to establish Healdsburg as a mecca for wine, food, and the arts.

 If you prefer pedaling to trekking on foot, Wine Country Bikes offers guided rides through the bucolic vineyards of Sonoma County, both slow-paced and adventurous.
 Yes, you can stop at tasting rooms along the way, but it’s not a requirement.
 Take in the fresh air as you pedal down the quaint country roads just listening to the sounds of nature.
 You can take a break from pedaling and stroll through the farms and vineyards, or sit on a sunny hillside and picnic before the next uphill climb.

 The Best Hiking Spots In (And Near) Healdsburg, CA